 Source: Health Advocate

 There are substantial benefits in supporting employees who are caring for someone with dementia.
 Some of these benefits include improving productivity, reducing absences and disruption in work schedules, retaining quality employees and enhancing community reputation.
-Research presented in a 2013 AARP article shows a $3 to $14 return for every $1 companies spend on eldercare benefits for their employees.
+Research shows a $3 to $14 return for every $1 companies spend on eldercare benefits for their employees.
 Taking steps to create a work culture that is flexible and conducive to the needs of employed caregivers is good for business.
 In Forbes Magazine, Collette Taylor, Senior Vice President of Human Resources and Facilities Management for Astellas states:

 "We take a long term vision of our employees-they are as important to us as the products we create or the patients we serve with our products...
 Our employees are an investment... we took a holistic view of their lifestyles and our role in helping them be healthy, financially secure and happy.
 This program is not just a source of pride for us, it also makes smart business sense."